Alerting over analytics queries

 &api_key=8083guxbvatm4bq7kruraw8p8oyj7yd2i2s4exnr

-Final step will be to set up a ping test that will query this Url and make a content match success criteria to search for the keyword PASSED.
+Final step will be to set up a ping test that will query this Url and make a content match success criteria to search for the keyword PASSED

-You can change queries to satisfy other requests.
-You can query customEvents by name same way as I queried pageViews by url.
+.
 You can set an alert when CPU is very high at least on one instance instead of standard averge across all instances:

 performanceCounters